The knee joint is a type of joint. The knee is an ideal lever and hinge mechanism. Changes in the knee joint

 4. External lateral ligament.

-Just below the patella is the so-called patellar ligament.
+A little below the kneecap is the so-called patellar ligament.
 It is attached to the tibia.

-All of them provide a person with a normal life: walking, the ability to exercise, while it is the ligaments that most often cause various injuries of the knee joint.
+All of them provide a person with a normal life: walking, the opportunity to exercise, while it is the ligaments that most often cause various injuries of the knee joint.

 Video about the anatomy of the knee joint.